opendevsecops/travis-cohesion-bench/README.md

 Feel free to add more targets.
 See `.travis.yml` for more information.

 Keep in mind that the build will not fail when vulnerabilities are identified.
 This can be configured using the available cohesion command-line flags.
 More information can be found here: https://secapps.com/docs/cohesion/.

+The output of the scanner is in the build logs.